-Roy is also a gospel music promoter and over the years has staged in concert many of the biggest names in American and British gospel music.
-Some of the American artists Roy has staged in concert include Fred Hammond, Mary Mary, Kirk Franklyn, Donni McClurkin, Michelle Williams, Helen Baylor, Alvin Slaughter, Virtue, Karen Clark and Trini-Tee 5:7.
-The British artists are no less impressive, Muyiwa, Graham Kendrick, Tim Hughes, Noel Robinson, The London Community Gospel Choir, The Croydon Adventist Choir and many more.
+Apart from working in television, Roy is also a gospel music promoter, and over the years, has promoted many of the biggest names in American and British gospel music.
+These have included American gospel artists Fred Hammond, Mary Mary, Kirk Franklyn, Donni McClurkin, Michelle Williams, Helen Baylor, Alvin Slaughter, Virtue, Karen Clark,

-Roy has now added another string to his bow.
-He is the proud author of two books, 'Windrush and the Black Pentecostal church in Britain' and 'How to Make Gospel Music Work for You.'
-The first book is a personal account of the early years of Caribbean Christian settlement in Britain and the second book is a 'road map' to gospel music success, specially written for gospel artists who want to make a success of their music ministry.
+Roy has now added another string to his bow and is today the author of two books, 'Windrush and the Black Pentecostal church in Britain' and 'How to Make Gospel Music Work for You.'
+The first book is a personal account of the Windrush years and the establishment of Black Caribbean Churches in Britain, while the second book is written as

 a 'road map' for gospel and independent artists who are struggling with their music and want to make a success of it in today's digital and social media age.